What does the Office of the Clerk do?

 - We believe that parliament matters for everyone

-Watch the Office of the Clerk’s Big Picture video to understand more about our vision.
+Watch the Office of the Clerk’s video to learn about our values and principles.

 Full time employees are entitled to five weeks’ annual leave, up to six days of which must be used during the Christmas/New Year Office closedown period.